pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

    (Such time reduction often occurs anyway when you remove lines of code and/or dependencies;
     I just want to point out that it has value in its own right.)

+   {% marginblock %}
+   As a concrete example of how reducing imports may help expose a bug's root cause: some people will have a bug that occurs with some combination of `#[derive(Debug)]` and a call to `format!` or `write`, and the test showing the problem may be only a few lines long.
+But it hides a lot of complexity behind those uses of `derive`, macros, and `std::io` trait machinery; a longer test that defines its *own* trait, a local `impl` of that trait, and a small function illustrating the same bug, may make the bug more immediately apparent to a `rustc` developer.
+   {% endmarginblock %}
+ * Minimize dependencies: reduce the number of language features in use and the number of imports your test uses from other crates (*including* the `std` library!).

+   This can help expose the essential cause of the bug, potentially making it immediately apparent what is occurring.

   * Minimize your jumping around in the source code.